Contact Us

 Good news!!...
 This CON is avoidable...

 You can mitigate the risk of a failed implementation by spending more time being trained in NetSuite (helps set expectations) and by selecting a partner you can trust.
 Look for someone with the heart of a teacher.
 Don't be afraid to push back a go-live date if your implementation feels too rushed.
 It's not ideal, but it will at least keep a go-live from failing.
-It might be a good idea to hire a separate firm or independent consultant that can be available for second opinions.
-They will simply be there as an advisor and fact check any inaccuracies during sales calls, although, sales teams are usually pretty well educated on the product.
+It might be a good idea to hire a separate firm or an independent consultant who can be available for second opinions.
+They will simply be there as an advisor and fact-check any inaccuracies during sales calls, although sales teams are usually pretty well educated on the product.

 CON #5: Highly Customizable

-This is both a pro and a con because there is a double-edged sword here.
+This is both a pro and a con, as it presents a double-edged sword.
 It's easy to go overboard with customizations in NetSuite.
 Sometimes, even though you may want it, a customization is not that important.
-Finding a partner or consultant that will say no sometimes can show their expertise.
+Finding a partner or consultant who will say no sometimes can show their expertise.
 Don't be afraid to customize, but just be wise about each feature you want to add.
 For large companies, you may have performance factors to keep in mind with NetSuite customizations.
-There are certain ways to write scripts to keep them efficient so navigation / data entry isn't slowed.
+There are certain ways to write scripts to keep them efficient so navigation/data entry isn't slowed.

 Should I Consider Switching to NetSuite?